GUAM BUSINESS LICENSE NO. 2519437 (HBB/ONLINE/PEDDLER) BOOK SALES, ART SOUVENIRS, AND APPAREL

 ANITI THE GATHERING

-(NOTE: The book is officially copyrighted and in the final process of acquiring the "Made In Guam" product seal.)
+(NOTE: The book is copyrighted in the US Copyright Office, and the "Made In Guam" product seal has been acquired.)

 Micronesia Mall and GPO Branches